 This course will provide an introduction to the popular 3D molecular visualization software PyMOL.
 Participants will be led on a hands-on tour of the use and features of PyMOL.
 Topics that will be covered include the PyMOL layout, mouse controls, visualization presets, taking measurements, representations and selections, scenes and shows, creating movies, and alignments.

 ABOUT THE INSTRUCTOR: Dr. Art Monzingo is Director of the Macromolecular Crystallography Facility and has over 30 years experience studying protein molecules, primarily using X-ray crystallography.
 He has experience as a software developer, as well.

 Back to top

 Learn the basics of using UNIX from the command line.
-Introductory topics include the filesystem, the shell, permissions, and text files.
-The course will touch on manipulating text files using standard UNIX utilities, how to string utilities together, and how to output the results to files.
+Introductory topics include the filesystem, the shell, and text files.
+The course will touch on manipulating text files using standard Unix utilities, how to string utilities together, and how to output the results to files.
 The goal of the course is to develop some basic comfort at the command line, get a sense of what's possible, and learn how to find help.

-Please visit our Spring 2017 archive here for past courses.
+Please visit our Spring 2019 archive here for past courses.